FREQUENTLY ASKED QUESTIONS

 Q: How long will it take to complete this program?

-A: The program actually has two sections -- two full time semesters of prerequisite courses and three semesters (summer, fall, spring and summer) of the technical program courses and clinical work.
+A: The program actually has two sections -- two full time semesters of prerequisite courses and three semesters (summer, fall, spring and summer; the summer semesters combined total are 16 weeks and are therefore considered one semester) of the technical program courses and clinical work.
 Students can complete their prerequisites on either a full-time or part-time basis.
 Most general education classes are offered during the day and in the evening.
 After acceptance into the PTA Program students MUST attend the program full time they cannot be take the PTA Program courses on a part-time basis.
 Students will be in class almost 40 hours a week primarily from 8:30 to 4:30 depending on instructor availability

 Q: I must work while going to school.
 What is the maximum number of hours suggested that I should work during a semester?